JunkaiDong/junkaidong.github.io/physics/LinTable.md

 The objects $J_A(I_A)$ and $J_B(I_B)$ are the Lin tables.
 They are significantly smaller objects.
 Indeed they are of size $\sqrt{d(m,k)}$; for $m=40, k=20$, they are of sizes $2.5\textrm{MB}$ and can thus fit into the caches, significantly reducing the lookup cost.

+Here we briefly discuss how to convert from the index $J$ to the fermionic configuration $I$.
+First, perform a binary search on $J$ to figure out which block $J$ belongs to.
+Then, $J_A$ and $J_B$ can be determined from the sizes of the particular block by modular arithmetics.
+Inverting within the block from $J_A$ and $J_B$ can thus be performed.
+(Note that the mapping from $I_A$ to $J_A$ is not one-to-one, and can only be done once the block is specified.)
+Then, one concatenates $I_A$ and $I_B$ to obtain the full fermionic configuration $I$.

 Generalization to Hilbert spaces with finitely generated Abelian symmetries (just use the decomposition theorem) and multiple Lin tables are trivial.
 One can also calculate what's the optimal number of Lin tables to use if they were to be the most memory efficient.
+Lastly, we note that this is exactly what one needs to do if they were to compute the symmetry-resolved particle entanglement spectrum.